What are Synthetic Drugs?

 - Doctor’s office: Detox can also take place in a doctor’s office or clinic.
 The patient will meet with their doctor on a regular basis to receive detox care and may even receive medication to assist with withdrawal symptoms.

-Inpatient treatment may be appropriate for someone with a more severe addiction to synthetic drugs whereas outpatient treatment is suitable for those with less severe addictions who can cope with receiving treatment while continuing to work or attend school.17
+Inpatient treatment for synthetic drugs may be appropriate for someone with a more severe addiction whereas outpatient treatment is suitable for those with less severe addictions who can cope with receiving treatment while continuing to work or attend school.17

-There are many types of addiction treatment programs available, including:
+There are many types of addiction treatment for synthetic drugs available, including:

 - Inpatient treatment: Inpatient treatment involves 24-hour care by a team of medical and mental health professionals.
 Patients live at the facility for the duration of the treatment program and receive a combination of interventions, such as individual therapy, group counseling, peer support groups, and family therapy.